Skip to main content

 4. Advertising.

 I've blogged about this before.
 Advertisers' lives are about getting us to to buy things we wouldn't otherwise get.
-They try to convince us that our life will be better with more stuff and often they succeed.
+They try to convince us that our life will be better with more stuff.
+Often they succeed.
 But deep down we know we'd be happier with less.

 5. Green reasons.